ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 We continue to make good progress on our divestiture program.
 As we announced last quarter, we have monetized our mobile CMOS image sensor IP, and another announcement related to divestiture of another business should come out shortly.

 Customers are increasingly engaging with us for key-enabling technologies for emerging applications.
-We are very well-positioned to benefit from secular growth drivers such as adoption of electric vehicles.
+We are very well positioned to benefit from secular growth drivers such as adoption of electric vehicles.
 We are making strong progress in our silicon carbide program and, currently, we are sampling products to many global automotive customers.
 We expect to see silicon carbide related revenue from automotive customers in the second half of 2018.
-We continue to extend our leadership in ADAS and as I indicated in the last earnings call, we are engaged in a very early stage with key players in artificial intelligence for automotive, machine vision, and robotics applications.
+We continue to extend our leadership in ADAS, and as I indicated in the last earnings call, we are engaged at a very early stage with key players in artificial intelligence for automotive, machine vision, and robotics applications.

 We believe that our early engagement with leaders in AI will result in significant competitive advantage for us as adoption of AI accelerates in ADAS, machine vision, and robotics applications.
 We are making strong progress in our cloud and server power management business and our revenue for this business accelerated sharply in the third quarter.

 For USB Type-C, we have on the market the lowest power and most comprehensive solution comprising of power delivery, controller, re-drivers, multiplexers, switches, and protection devices.
-For the third quarter, our USB Type-C related products posted strong revenue performance and we expect robust growth in our USB Type-C related revenue going forward.
+For the third quarter, our USB Type-C related products posted strong revenue performance, and we expect robust growth in our USB Type-C related revenue going forward.

 In addition to secular revenue drivers, we are benefiting from cross-selling opportunities arising out of the combined customer base of ON Semiconductor and Fairchild.
 As I have indicated earlier following our acquisition of Fairchild Semiconductor, customers are increasingly relying on us as a credible alternative to the market leader for a broad range of power management solutions.
 We continue to make strong progress in the integration of Fairchild.
 We recently achieved a major milestone in the integration process by completing the integration of Fairchild's IT systems.
 We solidly remain on track to begin realizing manufacturing synergies from Fairchild toward the end of the year as we start insourcing of Fairchild's backend operations.
 We expect to exit 2017 with annual synergies run rate of $180 million.
 Our target of annual synergies run rate of $240 million by the end of 2019 remains unchanged.

 Let me now comment on the business trends in the third quarter.
 During the third quarter, demand trends and bookings were strong across most end markets and geographies.
 Supply-demand dynamics in the third quarter were stable as compared to supply demand dynamics in the second quarter.
 There is no meaningful change in lead times or distribution inventory levels from the second quarter of 2017.
 Pricing continues to be benign as compared to historic trends.
-Our customers are upbeat on demand for their products and they expect the strength in demand to continue for the near to midterm.
+Our customers are upbeat on demand for their products, and they expect the strength in demand to continue for the near to midterm.

 Now I'll provide details of the progress in our various end markets for the third quarter of 2017.
 Revenue for the automotive market in the third quarter was $411 million and represented 30% of our revenue in the third quarter.
 Third quarter automotive revenue grew by 32% year-over-year and was approximately flat quarter-over-quarter.
 For the third quarter, we again saw strong demand in a seasonally weak quarter for our CMOS image sensors, power management products, mixed-signal A6 and sensor interface products.
 Our revenue grew strongly year-over-year in most geographies.

 As I indicated earlier in the prepared remarks and on previous calls, we are very well positioned to benefit from the adoption of ADAS and electric vehicles.
 We expect to see our first silicon carbide related revenue from automotive customers in the second half of 2018.
 In the fourth quarter, we expect to see a ramp of our IGBTs for electric vehicle traction motors in China.
 We are seeing ramp of our IGBTs and FETs for electric vehicle charger designs.
-We are working with leading echo system (17:59) players on power management solutions for processors and other related applications in automotive.
+We are working with leading ecosystem players on power management solutions for processors and other related applications in automotive.
 Revenue in the fourth quarter for the automotive end market is expected to be up quarter-over-quarter.

 The industrial end markets, which includes military, aerospace, and medical, contributed revenue of $349 million in the third quarter.
 The industrial end market represented 25% of our revenue in the third quarter.
 Third quarter industrial revenue grew by 51% year-over-year and by 1% as compared to the industrial revenue in the second quarter.
 Overall demand from industrial market remains healthy.
 We are seeing strong growth for our PYTHON line of image sensors for machine vision applications.
 We are also benefiting from demand of our power modules and power management semiconductor solutions for industrial applications.